 Sharp is now in its second century.
 Our product range would have been unimaginable when the company was founded by Tokuji Hayakawa in 1912, but we expect the advances in technology to be even more dramatic in the coming years.

 Sharp Laboratories of Europe has played a prominent role in the development of technology for Sharp products since our formation in 1990.
 For example, we have been the centre of expertise within the corporation for "added function displays" creating technology such as no glasses 3D, dual view displays, sensor in display, memory in display and variable viewing angle displays.

-Our projects for 2015 look more interesting than ever, so if the idea of working here appeals to you then please get in touch, but whatever your reason for visiting, we hope that you will take the time to read about some of our research.
+We aim to offer a friendly working environment, where people freely share their time and expertise.
+Outside of work many of our people are keen (and competitive) in a variety of sports or as talented musicians.
+Our projects and opportunities for 2016 look more interesting than ever and so if the idea of working here appeals to you, or you wish to discuss an opportunity to collaborate then please get in touch.
+Whatever your reason for visiting, we hope that you will take the time to read about some of our research.